Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Speed: 12
  - Seal Speed: 8

-Effects: You gain control of the target’s body, using their attributes and abilities, but your skills.
+Effects: You gain control of the target’s body (but not any allies, or clones, of which they control), using their attributes and abilities, but your skills.
 You may use any Jutsu you know, however elemental ninjutsu require the appropriate Aptitude to utilize (as you are using their abilities), and you use their Affinity instead of your own.
 While you are controlling their body, your IC advances like normal for anything you have them do, and theirs does not.

 While you maintain control of their body, your own is helpless: it appears to be asleep, and cannot be woken up by any means.
 You are aware of any injuries your body sustains, but not its surroundings or condition.

 When the body you’re possessing takes damage, your body takes the same amount of damage (after reductions they might have, but ignoring any of your own).
 You receive any Wounds they suffer (but not Wounds for your own Vitality or HP being depleted by this).
 When you return to your body, your Fatigue increases by as many levels as theirs did.

 Someone possessed by this technique can, as a Speed 12 action, attempt to eject your consciousness from their mind, rolling their Genjutsu Defense against your Genjutsu Offense+5+CHA/25.
-Whenever they are wounded, they are allowed a free roll to eject you, and can choose to spend a point of Willpower to gain a roll as a Speed 0 Interrupt at any point.
-They gain a bonus to their Genjutsu Defense roll equal to their current Fatigue level (Fatigue 3 = +3), and for each roll they’ve made previously in the battle, they have a +1 bonus.
+Whenever they are wounded or advance a Fatigue level, they are allowed a free roll to eject you, and can choose to spend a point of Willpower to gain a roll as a Speed 0 Interrupt at any point.
+They gain a bonus to their Genjutsu Defense roll equal to their current Fatigue level (Fatigue 3 = +3), replacing the normal penalty to Genjutsu Defenses from Fatigue, and for each roll they’ve made previously in the battle, they have a +1 bonus.

 You do not need to meet the normal skill or rank requirements for this technique.
 This technique’s normal Accuracy penalty is instead a bonus to Accuracy if your target is Stunned, or unable to move (such as by a -10 Immobilization penalty, or Kagemane).
 If you miss with it, however, you receive a Stun 10, +1 per point you failed by, though you are not helpless; you’re still in control of your body, just disoriented.